How to Handle Criticism: 3 Strategies to Make Criticism Work for You

 2. Consider the Source

 It makes an enormous difference where the criticism is coming from.
-Depending on the source, it should be examined and filtered in different ways.
+Depending on the source and type of feedback, it should be examined and filtered in different ways.

-Criticism from a random stranger, such as a bad review on Amazon or a negative comment on a blog post, can probably be safely ignored.
+Criticism from a random stranger, such as a bad review on Amazon or a negative comment on a blog post, can probably be safely ignored, unless it becomes a common theme in the feedback you receive.
 You have no way of knowing if the person has any expertise or authoritative experience driving their criticism.
 Without that, it’s just one person’s opinion, without a leg to stand on.

 Criticism from family and friends warrants a huge grain of salt.
 There’s usually too much emotional history there to be reliably objective.
 It’s complicated.